avc-adelaide/bellhoppe/README.md

 * (Yes, it would be better to try not to proliferate forks; if this is successful we will open pull requests)

-## Impressum

-Copyright (C) 2025 Adelaide University, Australia \
-Copyright (C) 2021-2023 The Regents of the University of California \
-Marine Physical Lab at Scripps Oceanography, c/o Jules Jaffe, jjaffe@ucsd.edu \
-Copyright (C) 1983-2022 Michael B. Porter

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.

 ## Documentation Overview

 ### 📚 Complete Documentation Suite